High Level Overview

 # Dead Wheels

 If your bot has dead wheels, they should be configured after editing your drive constants.
 If not, ignore this stage.
 Don't know what dead wheels are?
 Check out the example in the FAQ.
 Tuning of the dead wheels should be performed in the following localization test.
 Proper tuning of the dead wheels is very important for accurate localization and following.

 Your configuration will depend on whether you have two or three dead wheels.
 Don't know the difference?
 Check the FAQ.

 Further details on how to use this will be provided in the dead wheels page.

 # Localization Test*

-This first Localization Test should be used to test your dead wheel localization.
+This first Localization Test should be used to test/tune your dead wheel localization.
 You should skip this localization step if you have chosen not to use dead wheels.

 Running the localization test and driving the robot around the field will allow you to find any discrepancies with your bot's localization.
 Dead wheel localization should be tuned after configuring your dead wheels.
 Accuracy of the path following will be dramatically affected by the localization accuracy.

 If you are not using dead wheels, you will perform the localization test later.